coderaman07/100-Days-of-Code/Readme.md

 Getters and else-if statements is really very good and also splitting your App into diffrent Widgets is very good and most of the control remains with the Programer.

+## Day 70

+Today being the Last day of the Flutter Course I wrapped up the Flutter Course with some Small widgets and creating some basic view to deliver the user a best Android App.

 ## Contributing